university-of-york/uoy-design-patterns/src/pages/202-icons.md

 </script>

-You can also specify `.icon-light` for a white version of each icon:
+You can also specify `.c-icon--inverse` for a white version of each icon:

 <script>
 component("icon", { "type": "adn", "style": "inverse" } )